-In this article, we talk about the Arena mode’s ranking system.
+Let’s talk about the Arena mode’s new ranking system.

-Every competitive game has a ladder system that determines the skill level of a player.
+Every competitive game has a ladder system that determines a player’s skill level.
 From FPS to RTS to MOBA, any online game that requires some level of skill has a competitive ladder system nowadays, and League of Legends is no exception.

 The ranking system in the game is divided into Tiers and Divisions.
 There are ten tiers in the game, starting from the lowest Iron, then we have Bronze, Silver, Gold, Platinum, Emerald, Diamond, Master, Grandmaster, and finally, the highest rank tier in the game Challenger.
 There are also divisions that sit between tiers.
 For example, Silver has four divisions, from Silver 4 to Silver 1.
-A player must win ranked matches and gain LP or League to climb up the rank ladder.
+Players must win ranked matches and gain League Points or LP to climb up the rank ladder.

-Now that we have the basics of the League’s ranking system let us talk about the new Arena Ranks.
+Now that we have the basics of the League’s ranking system, let us discuss the new Arena Ranks.

 Arena is the newest League of Legends game mode that combines League of Legends and Teamfight Tactics elements.
-The mode forgoes the usual MOBA elements and puts the player into action.
-It’s a very fun game mode and has been very popular among players.
+The mode forgoes the usual MOBA elements and puts the player right into action.
+It’s a very fun game mode and, thus, has become very popular among players in a fairly short amount of time.
 In addition to being casual-friendly, it also has a competitive ladder and rank system.

 In this article, we will look at Arenas’ ranking system and break it down.